-6. PRODUCT/SERVICE RESPONSIBILITY
+6. PRODUCT RESPONSIBILITY

-(a) Policies and Procedures
+(a) Product Quality and Customer Services

 The Group is dedicated to providing high-quality products and services in line with industry standards and sustainability requirements.
 The Group also pursues to meet higher criteria all the time.

-The Group pays attention to the reviews of customers regarding the products sold by the Group.
+The Group pays attention to the reviews of customers regarding the products sold.
 Customers may convey their opinions or complaints via established communication channels.
+The Group has established the Customer Services Control Procedure to regulate the follow-up process on the customers' feedback or complaints.
 The Group investigates and creates reports based on the feedbacks and takes corrective measures such as recall when necessary.